Reiwa era: Technology

 The Microsoft Windows update KB4469068 included support for the new era.

 Events

 On 19 November 2019, Shinzo Abe became the longest-serving prime minister of Japan and surpassed the previous 2,883-day record of Katsura Tarō.
-Abe also beat Eisaku Satō's 2,798 consecutive days record on 23 August 2020.
+Abe also beat Eisaku Satō's record of 2,798 consecutive days on 23 August 2020.
 He resigned for health reasons in September 2020 and was succeeded by Yoshihide Suga.

 In early 2020, Japan began to suffer from the COVID-19 pandemic as several countries reported a significant increase in cases by March 2020.
 Japan and other countries donated masks, medical equipment, and money to China.

 In June 2020, Fugaku was declared the most powerful supercomputer in the world with a performance of 415.53 PFLOPS.
 Fugaku also ranked first place in computational methods performance for industrial use, artificial intelligence applications, and big data analytics.
 It was co-developed by the RIKEN research institute and Fujitsu.

-Despite COVID, the Tokyo Olympics went ahead in the summer of 2021, a year later than originally scheduled.